morrisjdev/FileContextCore/README.md

 If you want to create a store manager that does both implement `IStoreManager`.

+After adding a custom provider you have to add it as a transient dependency in the dependency injection.

 Feel free to create a PR with your new provider and I'll add it to FileContextCore.

 ## Version compability